GeneSchroer/usenet-client/README.md

 All the core functionallity classes, are herein contained in order to assert the functionality of the project.

-### net.usenet\_client.gui

-All the Graphical User Interface classes, which are inherited by other javax.swing classes e.g JFrame, JPanel, etc.

 ### net.usenet\_client.utils

 All utilities classes, additional classes, that don't exactly fit into the core